sydseter/vagrant-sydseter-debian-wheezy-amd64/doc/README.md

 ###Packaging box

-    # shutdown vm image and remove shared folder
+Shutdown vm image and remove shared folder.

+The ssh keys should be available from ~/vagrant-sydseter-debian-wheezy-amd64/ssh/id_rsa

-    # on the host machine
+On the host machine create a Vagrantfile and add configuration.

     cd ~/vagrant-sydseter-debian-wheezy-amd64